Watch this helpful Diabetes UK film HERE

 Type 1 diabetes is a serious, lifelong condition in which your blood glucose levels are too high due to your pancreas being unable to produce any insulin.

-Type 1 diabetes is also sometimes known as juvenile diabetes or early-onset diabetes because it often develops before the age of 40.
-However, it is important to note that Type 1 diabetes is an auto immune condition and can happen at any age.
+Type 1 diabetes is sometimes referred to as ‘juvenile’ diabetes or ‘early-onset’ diabetes because it often develops before the age of 40.
+However, it is important to note that type 1 diabetes is an auto-immune disease and can happen at any age.